katherinelui/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+Our device simple so there is no big dicrepancy between paper and acting out.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+After acting out the interaction, we figure out that the light should be placed next to the doornob for better visibility.

 ## Part C. Prototype the device